 Sir Dadabhai Naoroji was a Liberal and the first Indian man to be an MP, from 1892-1895.
 He's widely credited for bringing attention to how much wealth was leaving India for Britain during the days of the Empire.

-Jo is the leader of the Liberal Democrats, elected in July 2019.
+Jo was the Liberal Democrats' first female leader.
 She is a fierce campaigner for gender equality and as a coalition minister delivered equal leave for mothers and fathers amongst many other achievements.

 Lynne was MP for Hornsey Wood and West Green from 2005 to 2015 and has been a Lib Dem peer since October 2015.
 Perhaps her greatest achievement was penning and championing the Marriage (Same Sex Couples) Act 2013.
 It's one we're exceptionally proud of too - we have a signed copy on the wall at Lib Dem HQ!